ultraleetj/liilypond-frescobaldi-fragmentos-snipets-/README.md

 This project contains an xml file of for now six (6) snipets which can be imported directly into the snipet manager for frescobaldi.
 Current snipets are named in Spanish, but I could make a version with English names if desired or needed.
 These are:

 * coda as a rehearsal mark: Puts a coda symbol into a markup text instruction where the edit cursor is currently located.
+You can substitute the word coda inside the code for segno or any other musical symbol you might need.
 * enclose selected text into modern rehearsal mark: This just puts a markup block and a box block around the selected text at the edit cursor.
 This is done because normally, boxes around letters which indicate a song section such as A, B, and so on are seen more clearly by  sighted musicians.
 * Midi importing of melodies for leadsheets: This is a lilypond template.
 It has the term midi in it because it uses the completion heads engraver, so that notes that run off at the end of the  bar are tied automatically, but unfortunately this does not work well at all.
 Still, it includes sections for typing in chords, a melody and lyrics so it can be used to create lead sheets on the fly.
 * indicate custom note pulse beaming or grouping: this is just a way to save typing, so that the cursor is placed where you would put the numbers in the parenthesis of the lilypond code, such as 3 2.
 For example, this grouping is commonly used in Venezuelan Merengue which has a compound five eighths time signature, in which the first pulse has three eighth notes and the second pulse has 2.